Generalizable Motion Planning via Operator Learning: Learned operator value functions as neural heuristics

 \begin{lemma}[$\epsilon$-consistency of neural heuristic] Let Assumption \ref{assumption:properPolicy} hold and let $\mathcal{F}_c$ be the cost function space satisfying Assumption \ref{assumption:continuity_boundedness}.
 Let $\epsilon_{NO}$ be the neural operator approximation error as in \eqref{eq:nopError}.
 Then, $\hat{V}(\bm{x})$, generated from the neural operator is an $\epsilon$-consistent heuristic with:

 Further, if one is interested in a neural operator satisfying a specific $\epsilon-$consistency for $\epsilon > 1$, then the neural operator must have error no worse than:

 \end{lemma} In continuous space, it is likely that $\epsilon \to \infty$ in Lemma \ref{lemma:epConsistent}.
 However, motion planning algorithms, such as $A^\ast$, discretize the space yielding $\epsilon < \infty$.
 Further, in Lemma \ref{lemma:epConsistent}, it is impossible to identify the true approximation error $\epsilon_{NO}$.
 Thus, we introduce a second, practical improvement.
 Our key idea is to "erode" the obstacles (as in Fig. \ref{fig:erosion}) with the intuition the neural operator applied to the eroded environment is more likely to be an under-approximation to the true value function.
 This encourages \emph{admissibility} which can improve the paths generated under the heuristic \citep{pearl}.
 To conduct the erosion, we remove the outermost layer from each obstacle \citep{10.5555/1098652} and repeat this operation several times depending on the environment size.
-Formally, this can be expressed as increasing the safe space as $\tilde{\mathcal{S}} \supset \mathcal{S}$, where $\tilde{\mathcal{S}}$ is the safe set after erosion.
-The eroded cost function then becomes
+Formally, this can be expressed as increasing the safe space as $\tilde{\mathcal{S}} \supset \mathcal{S}$, where $\tilde{\mathcal{S}}$ is the safe set after erosion and then computing the cost as in \eqref{eq:cost} with $\tilde{\mathcal{S}}$.
+The following result guarantees that our eroded PNO heuristic does not harm the $\epsilon$-consistency.